intel/neural-compressor/examples/mxnet/object_detection/README.md

     random_seed: 9527
 ```

-Because we use the second use case which need user to provide a custom "eval_func" encapsulates the evaluation dataset and metric, so we can not see a metric at config file tuning filed.
+Because we use the second use case which need user to provide a custom "eval_func" which encapsulates the evaluation dataset and metric, we can not see a metric at config file tuning filed.
 We set accuracy target as tolerating 0.01 relative accuracy loss of baseline.
 The default tuning strategy is basic strategy.
 The timeout 0 means early stop as well as a tuning config meet accuracy target.

 ### code update

-First, we need to construct evaluate function for ilit.
-At eval_func, we get the val_dataset for the origin script, and return mAP metric to ilit.
+First, we need to construct evaluate function for iLiT.
+At eval_func, we get the val_dataset for the origin script, and return mAP metric to iLiT.

 ```python
     # define test_func